Attorney reviewing Daubert admissibility standards for CPA financial expert witness testimony

 What is the proponent’s burden under the amended FRE 702?

 Under the 2023 amendment to Federal Rule of Evidence 702, the party offering expert testimony must demonstrate by a preponderance of the evidence that each admissibility requirement is satisfied—not merely that there is enough to send the issue to the jury.
-This shifts significant pretrial preparation obligations to retaining counsel, who must build an affirmative admissibility record rather than simply waiting to rebut a Daubert motion.
+This shifts the burden meaningfully and makes pre-disclosure review of methodology more important.

 Courts look at whether the methodology is testable, peer-reviewed, has a known or potential error rate, and is generally accepted within the relevant professional community.
-For financial damages opinions, courts also evaluate whether the expert identified and controlled for alternative explanations for the damages claimed—a frequently litigated issue in lost profits and business valuation cases.
+For financial damages opinions, courts also evaluate whether the expert identified sufficient record support, applied the method rigorously to the specific facts, and disclosed and tested key assumptions.

 Yes.
 Courts routinely admit portions of an expert’s opinion while excluding others.
 Counsel should be prepared for the possibility that a motion in limine succeeds on some damages components while failing on others.
-This makes modular, well-documented expert reports—where each opinion stands independently on its own data—more resilient to partial exclusion.
+This makes modular, well-documented opinions more valuable than a single monolithic damages figure.

-What steps should counsel take to reduce Daubert risk before expert disclosure?
+What practical steps reduce Daubert risk before the expert report is filed?

 Retain the expert early so there is time to review methodology before the disclosure deadline.
 Require the expert to document assumptions and data sources thoroughly in workpapers.
-Run sensitivity analyses on key assumptions and disclose ranges where appropriate.
-Review comparable cases in the same jurisdiction to understand how courts have ruled on similar methodologies.
+Run sensitivity analyses on key assumptions and review comparable cases in the same jurisdiction to understand how courts have ruled on similar methodologies.

 Sources